 3. Reverse Osmosis

 An RO Purifier proves to be one of the best methods of purifying water.
 Reverse Osmosis forces water through a semipermeable membrane and removes contaminants.
-The TDS Controller and Mineraliser Technology like the one found in an A. O. Smith RO UV Water Purifier help retain the necessary nutrients while doing away with harmful impurities.
+The TDS Controller and Mineraliser Technology, like the one found in an A. O. Smith RO UV Water Purifier, help retain the necessary nutrients while doing away with harmful impurities.

 4. Water Chlorination

-This is an older technique used usually during an emergency, wherein a mild bleach with approximately 5% chlorine is added to the water.
+It is an older technique used usually during an emergency, wherein a mild bleach with approximately 5% chlorine is added to the water.
 This mixture works as an oxidant and quickly kills microorganisms, making water safe for consumption.

 6. Iodine Addition